 Many course lectures will be delivered as videos and accompanied by downloadable slides.
 An on-site recitation section will provide context for the lectures, time for discussion, and support for assignments.
 In Collaboration Studios, students will apply their design skills and collaborative abilities in projects for local contexts.
 Courses such as Creativity and Computation Lab will extend and reinforce the programming and physical computing skills that students learned in orientation week during the DT Symposium.

 The small size of the Paris program makes possible a new kind of course on interactive practice—the Design and Technology Workshop.
 These workshops will expose students to a range of object-types, tools, techniques, and methodologies used in fields related to the Design and Technology program.
 They will also facilitate a peer exchange between students, faculty, and alumni of Paris and New York and bring regional guest lecturers to campus.

 The course will consist of miniworkshops (three to five class sessions) and microworkshops (one to two class sessions) on diverse topics taught over 15 weeks (see course description below).
 These workshops can be conducted online, on-site, or in a combination of online and on-site instruction.
 Here is one possible sequence:

 Week 1: Micro 1: Subject

 Week 8: Micro 2: Subject

 Weeks 12–15: Mini 4: Subject

-Topics for the second-year, advanced-level Design and Technology Workshop will be identified in the spring and summer of the first year and tailored to students’ theses.
+Topics for the second-year, advanced-level Design and Technology Workshop taught in New York City will be identified in the spring and summer of the first year and tailored to students’ theses.
 Workshop instructors will be selected from the faculty, student body, and alumni of Parsons New York, Paris, or elsewhere, based on their ability to meet students’ needs.